Ancurio/mkxp/README.md

 # mkxp-z

-This is a work-in-progress fork of mkxp that is intended to run as similarly to RPG Maker XP (RGSS1) as possible, specifically with the target of running games based on Pokemon Essentials, ideally without having to change a single line of code.
-Once this goal can be accomplished, it's possible that optional enhancements (such as Discord integration) can be written for fangame developers (you poor souls) to take advantage of.
+This is a work-in-progress fork of mkxp that is intended to run and alleviate the difficulty of porting games based on Pokemon Essentials.
+It's not necessarily intended to be a byte-for-byte copy of RGSS though, so non-standard extensions and optional enhancements (such as Discord integration) can/will be written for fangame developers (you poor souls) to take advantage of.

 ## Prebuilt binaries
 > None yet!

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in. mkxp-z focuses on Ruby 1.8 and as such the mruby and null bindings are not included.
-The original MRI bindings remain for the time being.
+The original MRI bindings remain for the time being, with the possible intent of working with >=1.9 to better support RGSS3.
 Please see the original README for more details.

 ### MRI
 Website: https://www.ruby-lang.org/en/

 Matz's Ruby Interpreter, also called CRuby, is the most widely deployed version of ruby.
 MRI 1.8.1 is what was used in RPG Maker XP, and 1.8.7 is what mkxp-z is written around (at least for now).
 1.8.1 and 1.8.7 are for the most part identical, though there are a few differences that need to be ironed out before Essentials can be loaded.

-This binding supports RGSS1, RGSS2 and RGSS3, though I've only tested it with RGSS1.
+This binding should support RGSS1, RGSS2 and RGSS3, though I've only tested it with RGSS1.

 ## Dependencies / Building

 * Boost.Unordered (headers only)
 * Boost.Program_options
-* Boost.Filesystem
 * libsigc++ 2.0
 * PhysFS (latest hg)
 * OpenAL